CAREER: A Foundation Model for Labor Sequence Data: Experimental Details

 \paragraph{Forecasting.}

 For the forecasting experiments, occupations that took place after a certain year are dropped from the train and validation sets.
 When we forecast on the resumes dataset, we use the same train/test/validation split but drop examples that took place after 2014.
-When we pretrain CAREER on the resumes dataset to make forecasts for PSID, we use a cutoff year of 2014 as well.
+When we pretrain CAREER on the resumes dataset to make forecasts for PSID and NLSY97, we use a cutoff year of 2014 as well.
+We incorporate two-stage prediction into the baseline models because we find that this improves their predictions.

 Although we do not include any examples after the cutoff during training, all models require estimating year-specific terms.
 We use the fitted values from the last observed year to estimate these terms.
 For example, CAREER requires embedding each year.
 When the cutoff year is 2014, there do not exist embeddings for years after 2014, so we substitute the 2014 embedding.